AmiXDme/text-match-cut/README.md

     pip install -r requirements.txt
     ```

-4.  **Set Up Mistral AI API Key (Optional):**
+4.  **Set Up AI API Keys (Optional):**
-    *   Create a file named `.env` in the project's root directory (`text_video_app/`).
+    *   Create a file named `.env` in the project's root directory (`text-match-cut/`).
-    *   Add your API key to this file:
+    *   Add your API keys to this file (add one or both as needed):
         ```ini
         # .env
         MISTRAL_API_KEY=your_actual_mistral_api_key_here
+        GEMINI_API_KEY=your_actual_gemini_api_key_here
         ```
-    *   The application will automatically load this key.
-If the key is missing or invalid, or if the `mistralai` library isn't installed, the AI feature will be disabled, and the app will use random text generation.
+    *   The application will automatically load these keys.
+If both keys are missing or invalid, or if the libraries aren't installed, the AI feature will be disabled, and the app will use random text generation.

 5.  **Add Fonts:**
     *   Place `.ttf` or `.otf` font files into the `fonts/` directory.
 The application prioritizes fonts found here.